 Under current law, opportunities are available to reduce inappropriately the U.S. tax on income earned from U.S. operations through the use of foreign related-party debt.
-Amending the rules of section 163(j) is necessary to prevent these inappropriate income-reduction opportunities.
+In its recent study of earnings stripping, 21 the Treasury Department found strong evidence of the use of such techniques by inverted companies.
+Consequently, amending the rules of section 163(j) for inverted companies is necessary to prevent these inappropriate income-reduction opportunities.